 Make sure the pod status is Offline prior to continuing.
 The cloning process requires the pod be offline.
-Since this is our master pod, which will be used for cloning other pods, we will keep it offline to have it available for creating the instructor and student pods.
+Since this is our master pod, which will be used for cloning other pods, we will keep it offline so that it may be used to create the instructor and student pods.